heanny/FusionAttenNet/README.md

 # FusionAttenNet
-This is my Master's graduation project.
+This is my Master's graduation project, collaborating with Erasmus Medical Center.

 ## Abstract for this project